What Are Corporate Bonds And Why You Should Invest In It?

 CouponMonthly, Quarterly, Annual, Zero Coupon (investment amount only paid on maturity)

-RepaymentSingle repayment at maturity (Bullet repayment) Varying repayment amount (Structured repayment)
+RepaymentSingle repayment at maturity (Bullet repayment), Varying repayment amount (Structured repayment)

 Rated/UnratedRating agencies evaluate the creditworthiness (ability to repay interest or principal) of the issuer based on various financial and non-financial parameters and management.
 Based on the evaluation, certain ratings may range from D (Default, highest risk) to AAA (low risk).
-Government bonds carry the lowest credit risk and is considered almost risk-free.
+Government bonds carry the lowest credit risk and are considered almost risk-free.

-Listed/UnlistedListed bonds can be traded in the secondary market like equities and therefore are more liquid than Unlisted bonds.
+Listed/UnlistedListed bonds can be traded in the secondary market like equities and, therefore, are more liquid than Unlisted bonds.

-Secured/UnsecuredIssue backed by tangible assets are secured bonds and, therefore, less risky than unsecured bonds.
+Secured/UnsecuredIssues backed by tangible assets are secured bonds and, therefore, less risky than unsecured bonds.

-Optionally convertible bonds: May be converted into equity at the option of debenture holders/Issuer, as the case may be
+Convertible/Non-convertible/ Optionally convertibleConvertible bonds: Get mandatorily converted into equity at maturity at a predefined ratio/formula.Non-convertible bonds: Cannot be converted into equity at any point in timeOptionally convertible bonds: May be converted into equity at the option of debenture holders/Issuer, as the case may be

 Understanding Risks Associated with Bonds